barebaric/belt-sander/README.md

    - [x] Assemble the whole setup

-   - [ ] Install and test the thermistor
+   - [x] Install and test the thermistor

+   - [ ] Measure hall sensor output again to check for noise

 - [ ] Software